hrbrmstr/rust-ipv4heatmap/README.md

 Example heatmap & legend output are included in the repo (and displayed below).
 The SVG has built-in CSS that enables support (where honored) for light/dark mode.

-Example JSON annotations files are included in `extras/`.
+Example JSON annotations files are included in `extras/` including updated top-level number assignments via <https://en.wikipedia.org/wiki/List_of_assigned_/8_IPv4_address_blocks>.

+IANA country registry choropleth (which aligns to the colors in the second graph below).

+The [justfile](justfile) has some more examples.

+The [generated Rust docs] have some 'splainers on the Hilbert algo.

 ## Licenses